davidbowland/smooth-scroll/README.md

    Options is an object that allows the follow attributes, which are case-sensitive:
       * `duration` - Duration of scroll animation in milliseconds (default: 300)
       * `step` - Duration between scroll animation updates in milliseconds (default: 10)
+   * See `getHeaderHeightOverride` to prevent element from scrolling behind floating page headers

 * `smoothScroll.scrollVertical(<y>, [options])`
    ex: `smoothScroll.scrollVertical(150)` or `smoothScroll.scrollVertical(150, {duration: 1500})`